GeckoSplat/Bulk-Rename-Files/README.md

 Enter your desired filename in the next window.
 Click OK.

-Files will be renamed within the chosen directory.
+Files will be renamed as you specified within the chosen directory.